powered by FreeFind

 Route - today

-Although the embankment has been removed a cycletrack follows the alignment west from Wrenthorpe South and North Junctions to the site of Alverthorpe station (GR313214).
+Although the embankment has been removed paths follow the alignment west from Wrenthorpe South and North Junctions to the site of Alverthorpe station (SE313214).
 From Flanshaw Lane the course can still be traced to Roundwood Junction where the line is cut by the M1 but west of the motorway all trace has disappeared under development.
-A short section on the approach to Runtlings Lane remains (although infilled) and it is possible to walk the whole length from Runtlings Lane Junction to Wakefield Road A638.
-A short section from Shaw Cross tunnel has been used for a road Challenge Way an extension of the B6128.
-Details of walkable sections and obstructions between the A653 and Adwalton Junction required
+A short section on the approach to Runtlings Lane remains (although infilled) and it is possible to walk the whole length from Runtlings Lane Junction to Wakefield Road A638 at Chickenley Heath.
+Ram stadium has been built over the alignment at Shaw Cross whilst north of Leeds Road a short section has been used for Challenge Way an extension of the B6128.
+Parts of the alignment are still in place between the A653 at Shaw Cross and Batley and between Batley and Adwalton Junction but little remains walkable.

 Relics